The Horse’s Mouth Mentorship

 Here at Farming For Nature (FFN) we often get queries from farmers and landowners who are seeking on-site advice about how to enhance the biodiversity of their land but aren’t quite sure how best to proceed.
 Some have asked for a fellow farmer to visit and provide practical tips.
-In response to this, we are piloting a farmer-to-farmer knowledge sharing service to help people decide on what actions could be undertaken to improve the environmental condition of a site and how to do them.
-This will be piloted in Autumn 2022 with a view to expanding it in the future.
+In response to this, we are offering a farmer-to-farmer knowledge sharing service to help people decide on what actions could be undertaken to improve the environmental condition of a site and how to do them.
+This will be opened shortly.

 How to get involved

 - Please ensure that you are happy with what is expected of you as the host farmer (see below) and wish to proceed with the application process.

 - Complete the application form : This IS NOW OPEN FOR APPLICANTS.

 - The application for this has to be done through the above online link to be consider.
 This should take between 30-60 mins to fill out depending on the detail you wish to give.

 - Location, extent (ha) of land holding/parcel